microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 ![Dot Net standard](https://github.com/Microsoft/Windows-AppConsult-XAMLIslandsLab/raw/master/Manual/Images/DotNetStandard.png)

-If you have completed also the optional Task 5 of Exercise 2, make sure to reinstall also the [DesktopBridge.Helpers](https://www.nuget.org/packages/DesktopBridge.Helpers/) package from NuGet.
-Like Bogus and LiteBD, also the DesktopBridge Helpers package supports multi-targeting and it one version for the full .NET Framework and one version for .NET Standard 2.0.

 > Since we don't have anymore a packages.config file, can you guess where the list of NuGet packages gets stored?

 With the new project format, the referenced NuGet packages are stored directly in the .csproj file.
 You can check this by right clicking on the **ContosoExpenses** project in Solution Explorer and choosing **Edit ContosoExpenses.csproj**.
 You will find the following lines added at the end of the file: